 The Kingsland Wildflowers project is the result of neighborhood partnerships between local businesses and community organizations committed to environmental sustainability and community development.

-- April 1st, 2016 - Alive Structures and NYC Audubon aquire GCEF funding alongside matching funds from Broadway Stages
+April 2016 - Alive Structures and NYC Audubon acquire GCEF funding alongside matching funds from Broadway Stages.

 May 2016 - Phase 1: Construction of first 10,000+ square feet of green roof begins.

 August 2016 - Phase 2: Native planting and seeding begins.

 September 2016 - Kingsland Wildflowers Festival marks the grand opening of green roof and community engagement center.

 June 2017 - Phase 3: Construction begins on remaining 11,800 square feet of north Sedum green roof as per first round of GCEF funding.

 August 2017 - Completion of Phase 3 and installation of second Sedum roof.
 The combined green roof area now totals over 22,000 square feet.

 October 2018 - Phase 4: Construction begins on 3rd floor education garden.